natif/natif.github.io/_posts/2019-04-15-know-your-intellij-no-tabs.md

 <img src="/images/blog/posts/know-your-intellij-no-tabs/tabs-view.png" alt="tabs-view" />

-This is caused by two factors: default IntelliJ's configuration and our usage.
+That kind of situation is caused by two factors: default IntelliJ's configuration and our usage.

 ### Default navigation with files' tabs
 By default, when we get our fresh IntelliJ installed, each file we open